Skip to Content

 Makena Beach and Makena Cove

-Makena Beach is one of Maui’s longest when it comes to undeveloped beaches.
+Makena Beach, also known as “Big Beach,” is one of Maui’s largest undeveloped beaches.

 Address: 6925 Makena Rd, Maui, HI, United States